thiduyendo/Genetic_Algorithm_For_AMR_Prediction/README.md

 # Genetic_Algorithm_For_AMR_Prediction
 ## Project Overview
-This project leverages genetic algorithms (GAs) to select the most important features for predicting antibiotic resistance in Pseudomonas aeruginosa.
+This project leverages genetic algorithms (GAs) to select the most important features for predicting antibiotic resistance in *Pseudomonas aeruginosa*.
 By combining advanced machine learning techniques with evolutionary algorithms, this project aims to enhance the accuracy and effectiveness of resistance predictions, potentially leading to more effective treatments and interventions.
 ## Key Features
 - Genetic Algorithm Implementation: Implements genetic algorithms to enhance feature selection and fine-tune model parameters, thereby boosting predictive accuracy and robustness.
 This approach employs a diverse set of evaluation metrics to minimize bias and prevent overfitting, ensuring a more comprehensive assessment of model performance.
 - Machine Learning Models: Incorporates various machine learning models, including Support Vector Machines (SVM) and XGBoost, to evaluate and predict antibiotic resistance.